 The Color Should Work With Available Light

 Not all basements are alike, of course.
 Your basement may be light and bright with a walk-out door, or it could be dark with a few small, high windows.
-First assess the available natural light and what artificial lighting you need to add.
+Assess the available natural light and what artificial lighting you need to add.
 The right lighting will dramatically open up your color options and make it easier for you to choose the right basement paint colors.

 The Color Should Suit the Basement's Use

 Functionality is a serious consideration.
 Ask yourself how your basement is used; if it's not clear, give the space a clear purpose and your decorating choices will be so much easier because you'll be focused.
 If it is a media room, darker colors might be better.
 If you'd like to create a relaxing retreat in your basement, then neutral colors or even a monochromatic color scheme could work well.
 On the other hand, your basement might be a kids' playroom or a teen social space; in that case, it could be the perfect candidate for more adventurous color choices.

 Here are seven bold colors that could be the perfect choice for your basement.